Becky’s House® Domestic Violence Programs

 24-Hour Domestic Violence Hotline: 619.234.3164

-Staffed by certified advocates, our bilingual hotline provides crisis counseling, critical resources, and immediate access to information referrals for victims and the community.
+Staffed by certified advocates, our bilingual hotline provides crisis counseling, and critical resource referrals for victims and the community 24 hours a day, seven days a week.

-The Vi McKinney Becky’s House Shelter, a 30-day emergency shelter, offers services to women, men, and children in need of immediate protection from their abusers in a secure, confidential facility.
+The Vi McKinney Becky’s House Shelter, a short-term emergency shelter, offers housing and supportive services for women, men, and children in need of immediate protection from their abusers in a secure, confidential facility.
 Clients live in private rooms and focus on safety planning, case management, legal services, therapeutic counseling, and housing stability as they begin to recover from trauma.

-Our Becky’s House transitional housing program provides safe housing and supportive services for individuals and families, including case management, therapeutic counseling, legal assistance, children’s and youth services, and employment support.
-Clients live in individual apartments, up to 12 months, and focus on overcoming trauma, developing life skills, continuing their education, gaining or improving employment, increasing income, and obtaining permanent housing.
+Becky’s House transitional housing provides longer-term housing and supportive services for individuals and families, including case management, therapeutic counseling, legal assistance, children’s and youth services, and employment development.
+Clients live in individual apartments and focus on overcoming trauma, developing life skills, continuing their education, gaining or improving employment, increasing income, and obtaining permanent housing.

 Most of our clients require legal services to gain knowledge of their legal rights and options for protection.
 Our staff attorneys and legal advocates provide assistance on critical family law matters, including restraining orders, divorce, child custody and visitation, paternity, child and spousal support, and limited attorney representation.
 YWCA also conducts mobile legal clinics for low-income victims of domestic violence throughout San Diego County.

-Essential resources and support, such as those highlighted below, allow survivors to move beyond their trauma and achieve their long-term goals.
+Essential resources and support, such as those highlighted below, allow survivors to move beyond their trauma and achieve their life goals.

 - Case management